0compute/xtraceback/doc/index.rst

 XTraceback
 ==========

-XTraceback is an extended Python traceback formatter with support for variable expansion and syntax highlighting.
+XTraceback is a verbose Python traceback formatter with support for variable expansion and syntax highlighting.
 It is intended both as a development tool and as an aide to post-mortem debugging.